 Periodontal disease can cause receding gums.
 When this occurs your gums cannot grow back.
 There are options to prevent receding gums from getting worse, but there is no way for them to grow back.
 Gum grafting is a common option to replace receding gums, however, this will not cause them to grow back.

 How soon can I eat after periodontal surgery?

 Periodontal surgery should recover in about two weeks.
 After your surgery, we recommend sticking to a soft diet and avoiding excessive pressure on your gums.
 Foods that are included in a soft diet include yogurt, smoothies, pasta, ice cream, etc. Until you feel comfortable chewing on your gums we recommend that you stick to soft foods and avoid chewing.

 Gum surgery usually takes about 2 hours to finish.
 Some surgical procedures call for the patient to be completely or partially unconscious.
 However, the use of a local anesthetic to numb the gums prior to surgery may cause the procedure to take longer.
 If you are numbed for your surgery we recommend scheduling someone to drive you to and from your appointment.

 How do you prepare for periodontal treatment?

 You may need to stop taking some medications, such as aspirin, pain relievers, and blood thinners, a couple of weeks before surgery.
+It is also crucial to get a good night’s rest before your procedure.
 We recommend abstaining from nicotine and alcohol at least 24 hours prior to the operation.

 How often should I get my teeth cleaned with periodontal disease?